 How Big Could Your Pumpkin Grow?
 This is such a fun book and your little learners will be amazed at how big pumpkins can grow!
 This book is full of information about famous landforms around the United States and does a wonderful job talking about different sizes!
-A great way to incorporate math into your reading time!
+This book paves the way to incorporate math into your reading time!

 How Many Seeds In a Pumpkin?
-Another great science book that would lend itself to a fun experiment afterward!
+This is another great science book that would lend itself to a fun experiment afterward!
 I have brought in different sized pumpkins, cut them open, and counted the seeds we found.
 The kids loved it!
 This book does a wonderful job including skills like skip counting and estimation for some added math benefits.

-Pumpkins is a great nonfiction book that has tons of facts about pumpkins and fall time.
+Pumpkins is a great nonfiction book that has tons of facts about pumpkins and the fall season.
 It is perfect for little learners because of the simple text and great photographs.

 Another book called Pumpkins!
 This one is another great nonfiction text that will teach your little learners about pumpkins and fall.
-The pictures are wonderful and bright and the book isn’t too long so your students should be able to stay engaged the whole story.
+The pictures are wonderful and bright!
+The book isn’t too long so your students should be able to stay engaged throughout the whole story.

 Seed, Sprout, Pumpkin, Pie is a book that your littles will love to read.
 It celebrates all the many uses of pumpkins from decorations to yummy treats.
 The photographs are great and perfect for little learners.

 Watch a Pumpkin Grow is the last title on the nonfiction list.
 It is a nice book about the life cycle of a pumpkin.
-The vocabulary is the perfect level for early readers and the pictures are bright and show all the steps of a growing pumpkin.
+The vocabulary is the perfect level for early readers.
+The pictures are bright and show all the steps of a growing pumpkin.

 There are 28 books all about pumpkins that will make your fall unit a hit this year.
 Your little learners will learn all about the pumpkin life cycle and the many uses of pumpkins during the fall season.
-Now, you need to complete your pumpkin theme with these pumpkin-themed centers for little learners.
+You now need to complete your pumpkin theme with these pumpkin-themed centers for little learners.